 The Police Department serves a population of approximately 10,000 citizens in Richmond County.
-The department has four main divisions: Patrol, Detectives, Communications and Administrative Services.
+The department has three main divisions: Patrol, Detectives and Administrative Services.

-There are 35 sworn officers, four full-time telecommunicators, one full-time and one part-time administrative assistant.
+There are 36 sworn officers and two full-time administrative assistants.
 The Detective Division consists of six investigators, two assigned to Narcotics, three to Major Crimes, and one assigned to work in investigating domestic violence offenses.
 The Police Department also has three special taskforce teams, including a Traffic Enforcement team, SWAT team and a K-9 team.